leoole100/Projekt-Praktikum/README.md

-# Angular Reflection Spectroscopy of a Butterflies wing
+# Angle-Resolved Spectroscopy of Morpho Wings